mcogswell/mcogswell.github.com/cat_vis/index.md

 </figure>
 {:.zoom_img}

-`Conv2` is a bit less straightforward than `conv`.
+`conv2` is a bit less straightforward to understand than `conv1`.
 It's hard to say what the neuron on the left seems to be looking for.
 Perhaps it's a black or white background with some sort of clutter from the other color.
-This doesn't necessarily mean it's useless.
-We just might not know its use.
+I don't know how this contributes to recognition of ILSVRC object classes and it's hard to find a rule that directly relates it to image pixels, but that doesn't mean it's useless.
 Unit 69 is clearly looking for mostly horizontal lines that go up slightly to the left.
-Note how it's invariant to context (shower tiles, arm band, bowl).
+It's nice that the unit is invariant to context (shower tiles, arm band, bowl), but I still have trouble relating it to object classes and I'm not sure how the fuzzy bits around the line in the gradient images relate to pixels.

 <figure markdown="1">
 ![conv5 and conv4](imgs/conv4_conv5.png){:.center}